davidnemec/bitwarden-to-keepass/README.md

 $ Email address: your@email.com
 ```

 Then, your master password.
-The input is hidden, so it won't leak on your terminal:
+The input is hidden, so it won't be visible on your terminal:

 ``` sh
 $ Master password: [input is hidden]